flengyel/Zettel/README.md

      - **Hashtags and Metadata**: The SEE ALSO can also include relevant hashtags and metadata that aid in organizing and retrieving Zettels within the Zettelkasten system.

 4. **References**:
    - List external sources or additional reading materials to support content validity and facilitate further exploration.
+This section is optional if Pandoc citations are present, since Pandoc will generate it.

 ## SEE ALSO